elnobun/developer-portfolio/README.md

 - [x] Display the interface in the home page.
     - [x] Create a ServiceCard component
     - [x] Create function to format HTML in the strings.
+- [x] Setup Resume Page
+    - [x] In `types.ts`, create the interface for the skill bars - Name, Level, Icon.
+    - [x] In `data.ts`, create an array for the interface.
+One for the Lang & Frameworks, and other for Tools.
+    - [x] Resume should have Experience, Education, Frameworks & Languages, Tools component.
+    - [x] Setup interfaces and components for the resume page.
+    - [x] Display information for resume page.
 - [ ] Setup filter
     - [ ] Filter should be displayed below the Navbar
     - [ ] Filter should be displayed only when on the projects page.